 A rapid spread of justice in the town gave people the courage to stop paying fees to Moza as they were no longer afraid of him.
 Moza and his two friends had to move to another town before all of their money ran out.
 After two hours of walking away from town, they decided to stop to eat and rest.

-That’s when a group of bandits attacked the three hectors and robbed all their money.
-Moza and his friends continued walking until they finally arrived in the new town thirsty and hungry.
+That’s when a group of bandits attacked the three hectors and robbed all their money, and left them poor.
+Moza and his friends continued walking until they finally arrived in the new town, thirsty and hungry.